The Perfect Companion To Your Property Sale

 Energy Performance Certificate (EPC)

-This is when part of a freehold property hangs over and into another freehold property.
-An example of this would be a covered walkway running between two properties.
+When a part of a freehold property hangs over the boundary to another freehold property.
+For instance, a balcony or a walkway running between two properties.

 Houses in Multiple Occupation (HMO)